 - When the defendant took the property, did he or she intend to deprive the owner of it permanently, or to remove it for an extended period of time?

-There are many defenses to theft and larceny charges that are often available to a knowledgeable Orange County theft defense attorney like Lauren K. Johnson; such as the claim of ownership, or right of possession.
+There are many defenses to theft and larceny charges that are often available to a knowledgeable Orange County theft defense attorney like Ms. Johnson-Norris; such as the claim of ownership, or right of possession.
 There could also be a mistake of fact or about the law itself.
 In some cases, the defense could be that the owner gave consent, or that there was entrapment, intoxication, or the lack of intent to steal.

 Call the Johnson Criminal Law Group at (949) 622-5522 today to defend your rights.
 She has successfully earned a reputation in the Santa Ana community as an outstanding advocate for her clients and has the knowledge and experience that get results.